canonical/rocks-toolbox/rockcraft_snap_patcher/README.md

 # Rockcraft Patcher

-`patcher.sh` enables quick rockcraft "builds" for development by patching an existing snap package with changes made to dependancies on the local system.
+`patcher.sh` enables quick rockcraft "builds" for development by patching an existing snap package with changes made to dependencies on the local system.

 ## How to use